Digital Inventories

 The widespread adoption of digital inventories creates the potential for some interesting possibilities:

-- Customer Satisfaction – One of the single biggest causes of customer dissatisfaction relates to customer misunderstanding of the inventory process and its importance in establishing a piece count, condition report at origin and acceptance report a destination.
+Customer Satisfaction One of the single biggest causes of customer dissatisfaction relates to customer misunderstanding of the inventory process and its importance in establishing a piece count, condition report at origin and acceptance report at destination.
 Digital inventories will make the process clear, transparent and will demystify the exception coding system.

-- Crew Efficiency – Yes, as with any change, there is a process of becoming familiar with the system but once this investment has been made the returns are exceptional in the form of efficiency and job satisfaction.
+Claims Reduction – Yes, as with any change, there is a process of becoming familiar with the system but once this investment has been made the returns are exceptional in the form of efficiency and job satisfaction..

-- Digital Translation – The ISO 17451 Standards have language translation capability built in.
+Digital Translation – The ISO 17451 Standards, which the IAM helped to develop, has language translation capability built in.
 The description “Sofa” becomes encoded into a unique number as does the exception “Scratched” Once encoded, translation becomes simple.
 This not only makes translations for customs clearance more efficient, offering the inventory in the native language of operations crews at destination makes the inventory reconciliation process more accurate and efficient.

 About Voxme Software, Inc.